Faber-Castell Polychromos Colored Pencils

 Color-wise there isn’t much that can beat these.
-Color is mostly true-to-form and what you see on the outside of the pencil is what you get.
-Depending on the application, you can get deep colors with fantastic intensity.
+The color is mostly true-to-form and what you see on the outside of the pencil is what you get.
+Depending on the application, you can get deep colors with a fantastic intensity.
 Blending is quite good although, being an oil-based pencil, the assistance of turpentine/thinner is recommended.
 Polychromos literally means “many colors” and this name is quite accurate as you can go from singles all the way up to the 120-piece behemoth set.
 There are some minor complaints with the smaller sets of there not being a good representation of the entire color wheel, however.
-But with the blending that is available you still have plenty of flexibility even in the smaller sets.
+But with the blending that is available, you still have plenty of flexibility even in the smaller sets.

 Usability and durability – 4/5

 The oil-based core manages to be quite strong while still having a soft feel to it.
 The application is a joy and exploring the different characteristics of the color on the paper never gets old.
 Blending will be greatly assisted with the help of a thinner, however, so this needs to be considered before going to work with these.
 That being said, you can still blend successfully without the assistance of paint thinner if necessary.
 The cores can also be sharpened to a decent point thanks to their strength.

 The smaller sets come in a sturdy metal tin with individual compartments for each pencil.
 The larger sets (72 and 120) can also be had in a gorgeous wooden case.
 The pencils themselves have a thick, round color-matching exterior with attractive gold labeling and band on the base.

 Cost – 3.5/5

 These pencils are definitely in the premium group of offerings and their price reflects this.
 Prices per pencil go well into the premium price range, especially with the optional wood case.
 For some people, this might be too much for what amounts to a casual hobby but for those professionals who want some of the best, you have to pay to play.

 Overall ranking – 4.5/5